 “Yeah, what?”
 Paige asked.

-“Lady are you stupid or something,” Ramon said sarcastically.
-“Yeah, I stole all three of those cows.
-Brought them here to Nephi and tried to sell them at the auction.”
+“Lady, are you stupid or something?”
+Ramon said sarcastically.
+“Yeah, I stole all three of those cows and the bull, brought them here to Nephi, and tried to sell them at the auction.”

 “Where did you take them from?”
 Paige pressed.